-Middle Age: Counting the Things I’ll Never Be
+Middle age: Counting the things I’ll never be

 Now, it’s too late.
 I’m too old.
 There are too many things I’ll never be.
 Maybe that sounds familiar.
 Maybe you’re starting to count the things you’ll never be, too.
 It’s small comfort, but you’re not alone.

 It’s a shame that regret is usually seen as unspiritual — evidence of a lack of faith.
 But I don’t think that’s how God works.
 I think God sets us on a path, points us in a direction and leaves the details up to us.
 That’s what free will is all about.
 Regrets aren’t evidence that we lack faith.
 Instead, regrets are symbols of our humanity.

-The real irony?
-Many Christians see regret as a sign of spiritual weakness, even though it’s front and center in Christianity’s defining event: the crucifixion.
+But many of us still see regret as a sign of spiritual weakness, even though it’s front and center in Christianity’s defining event: the crucifixion.
 In Matthew’s gospel, we read that after three hours on the cross,

 Jesus cried with a loud voice, “My God, my God, why have you forsaken me?”

-If you think Jesus didn’t consider the paths he didn’t go down in life, the possibilities he never explored while he was hanging there on the cross, then you really are a fool.
+If you believe Jesus didn’t think the paths he didn’t go down in life, the possibilities he never explored while he was hanging there on the cross, then you really are a fool.
 As God-made-flesh, Jesus experienced the full range of human emotions.
 And regrets are an inescapable part of the human experience.

 Failure isn’t such a big deal when we’re young.
 It’s discouraging, but we tell ourselves that there’s still a lot of time left on the clock.
 Plenty of chances to explore new possibilities and finally get it right.